Question

 Commandeered

-Professional term for formally requesting and obtaining resources, equipment, or budget through proper channels
+Professional term for obtaining resources, contracts, or materials through proper procurement processes and negotiation

 Commandeered